 We believe that the quality, size and scope of our Internet, mobile and cross-media user panels are critical to our business.
 There can be no assurance, however, that we will be able to maintain panels of sufficient size and scope to provide the quality of marketing intelligence that our customers demand from our products.
-We anticipate that the cost of panel recruitment will increase with the proliferation of proprietary and secure digital media platforms (whether they be PC, mobile, tablet, or connected devices), and that the difficulty in collecting these forms of data will continue to grow which may require significant hardware and software investments, as well as increases to our panel incentive and panel management costs.

-We may be required to establish new panels that are capable of providing us with information in the areas of mobile, tablets, and other emerging technologies on which people are consuming media and content.
-We anticipate that this may require significant hardware and software investments, and significant increases to our panel incentive and panel management costs.
-We have historically acquired new panels, and were able to capitalize the cost of such acquisition.
-If we are unable to use the same accounting approach in reporting the costs associated with establishing new panels needed, our panel costs may significantly increase our cost of revenues in the future.
-To the extent that such additional expenses are not accompanied by increased revenues, our operating margins may be reduced and our financial results could be adversely affected.

-Moreover, if we fail to maintain our existing or newly established panels of sufficient size and scope, including coverage of international markets and users of various forms of digital platforms, customers might decline to purchase our products or renew their subscriptions, our reputation could be damaged and our business could be materially and adversely affected.
+We anticipate that the cost of panel recruitment will increase with the proliferation of proprietary and secure digital media platforms (whether they be PC, mobile, tablet, or connected devices), and that the difficulty in collecting these forms of data will continue to grow.
+If we fail to maintain a panel of sufficient size and scope, including coverage of international markets and users of various forms of digital platforms, customers might decline to purchase our products or renew their subscriptions, our reputation could be damaged and our business could be materially and adversely affected.
 We expect that our panel costs may increase and may comprise a greater portion of our cost of revenues in the future.
 The costs associated with maintaining and improving the quality, size and scope of our panel are dependent on many factors, many of which are beyond our control, including the participation rate of potential panel members, the turnover among existing panel members and requirements for active participation of panel members, such as completing survey questionnaires.

-Concerns over privacy and the potential unauthorized disclosure of personal information, or the classification of our research software as "spyware" or "adware" may cause greater attrition within our existing research panel or may discourage potential panel members from participating in our research panels.
-As we seek to enforce our privacy policies, we may be required to terminate relationships with service providers whose practices we believe may not comply with our privacy policies, and have removed and may in the future remove panel members obtained through such service providers.
-In addition, Finally, we are currently subject to privacy and data security related claims by certain panel members in a pending class action lawsuit, and we may be so again in the future.
+Concerns over the potential unauthorized disclosure of personal information or the classification of our software as "spyware" or "adware" may cause existing panel members to uninstall our software or may discourage potential panel members from installing our software.
+To the extent we experience greater turnover, or churn, in our panel than we have historically experienced, these costs would increase more rapidly.
+We also have terminated and may in the future terminate relationships with service providers whose practices we believe may not comply with our privacy policies, and have removed and may in the future remove panel members obtained through such service providers.
+Such actions may result in increased costs for recruiting additional panel members.
+In addition, publishing content on the Internet and purchasing advertising space on Web sites may become more expensive or restrictive in the future, which could decrease the availability and increase the cost of advertising the incentives we offer to panel members.
+Furthermore, the difficulty of collecting data from the growing variety of digital platforms used by panel members, may require that we undertake significant hardware and software investments, as well as significant increases to our panel incentive and panel management costs.
+To the extent that such additional expenses are not accompanied by increased revenues, our operating margins may be reduced and our financial results could be adversely affected.
+Finally, we are currently subject to privacy and data security related claims by certain panel members in a pending class action lawsuit, and we may be so again in the future.
 The outcome of this litigation or the negative public reaction to the details of the litigation may make it difficult for us to attract and retain panel members.

-To the extent we experience greater attrition in our panel than we have historically experienced, these costs would increase more rapidly.
-Such actions may result in increased costs, or make use less successful in retaining existing panel members and recruiting additional panel members.